-How I Afford to Travel as a girl in my 20’s
+How I Afford to Travel the World

 I’ve been asked this question all the time through friends, clients, acquaintances and even random emails from people across the world.
 The famous Vagabond travel writer Rolf Pott’s wrote an article on how he affords to, a journalist, accomplished book author, a guy at age 40.
 I’m writing as a complimentary response to that, geared to all my female compadres in their 20’s wanting to, but hesitant.
 I’ll be honest with you, many females never end up doing it.
 Maybe one day with their family or when they’re older.

 I took on the job which I’m still at today at the Title Company which has provided me a flexible lifestyle.
 Being a commission job, it’s anything but stable, it’s the risk I take.
 Through the years, through all the amazing females I’ve befriended in the industry – Escrow Officers, Loan Officers, married women, women in their 30’s, 40’s, even 60’s, it has all been one clear message to me.
 Many of them tell me stories of their lives, and ask me kindly to follow my passion, to travel, to have fun, and to not worry about making so much money early on.
 Sometimes later never comes.
 Especially once a girl gets married.
 Not that you can’t travel with your husband.
 But I hate to stereotype, but girls are pressured to get married way earlier than guys do.
 And once they get married, many girls lose their drive to do anything but to start a family.
 I had heard endless heartfelt stories of dreams and passions they had in their early 20’s, but because of taking on jobs which lead to consumerism which lead to mortgages and more debt, they no longer can afford to take off time and money to travel.
 Be self-loving when you’re young.
 I know that when I become a wife and mother, I will dedicate my life to my family, but until then, I’m going to find myself and learn to love myself before putting anyone else first.